Department of Tarapacá (Peru): History as a province

-In 1841, under Agustín Gamarra's second government a war between Peru and Bolivia took place.
-Gamarra was seeking to annex the former Upper Peru to Lower Peru, but was defeated at the Battle of Ingavi in 1841 by General José Ballivián.
+Following the War of the Confederation and the separation of Peruvian and Bolivian states, Peruvian president Agustín Gamarra invaded Bolivia seeking to annex to Lower Peru what once was Upper Peru.
+The invasion led to a full-scale war between both countries, which ended following Gamarra's defeat at the Battle of Ingavi in 1841 by General José Ballivián.
 Ballivián's troops occupied Puno, Moquegua, Tacna and Tarapacá, until Peruvian José María Lavaysen's troops from Sama defeated the invading army.
-In Locumba, Colonel Manuel de Mendiburu also organized forces, as well as Justo Arias Aragüez in 1842.
+In Locumba, Colonel Manuel de Mendiburu also organised forces, as well as Justo Arias Aragüez in 1842.
+In 1853, the Department of Moquegua was created.
+Its provinces included Tarapacá, Moquegua, Tacna, and Arica.